Knee Prosthesis in Mainz - Always an Individual Decision

 ⚽ 20.
 Sports with knee prosthesis: What's possible?

-Sport is not only allowed after a knee replacement – but also desired!
-Regular exercise strengthens muscles, stabilizes the knee joint, and extends the durability of the prosthesis.
+Exercise is not only allowed after knee replacement surgery – it's encouraged!
+Regular exercise strengthens muscles, stabilizes the knee joint, and extends the lifespan of the prosthesis.

 Recommended sports: